FBK Kaunas

-Kauno futbolo ir beisbolo klubas, commonly known as FBK Kaunas, was a Lithuanian football club from the city of Kaunas.
+Kauno futbolo ir beisbolo klubas, commonly known as FBK Kaunas, was a professional football club based in Kaunas, Lithuania.

 History

 Banga Kaunas (1960–1993)

+The roots of the club can be traced back to 1960 when Banga Kaunas was founded.
+Capable players were invited to the club and the club immediately received the right to play in the USSR competitions, which it transferred to Granitas Klaipėda after 1962.
+In 1963, the club was to be disbanded, but remained as a amateur club of the Kaunas Radio Factory.
+In 1963, the physical education club of the Kaunas Radio Factory was given the name of a sports club (for good sports performance).

-The roots of the club can be traced back to 1960 when Banga Kaunas was founded and they played its first three years in the Soviet First League.
-Afterwards the club decided to play in the Lithuanian SSR Championship and they did so until 1990.
-In that period they won two Lithuanian SSR Championship's.
-One in 1986 and another in 1989.
-When Lithuania regained independence in 1991 A Lyga was created and they played as Banga Kaunas until 1993 before the club changed its name.
+Afterwards, the club played in the Lithuanian SSR championship and they did so until 1990.
+Later, Banga Kaunas was one of the strongest football clubs, in the 1986 LFF Lyga, they became Lithuanian champions.
+In the 1989 LFF Lyga, they repeated this achievement, and after regaining independence, Banga Kaunas was merged with FK Vilija Kaunas in the summer of 1991.
+They played as Banga Kaunas until 1993 before the club changed its name.

 FBK Kaunas (1993–1999 and 2000–2012)

-The club changed its name in 1993 to Kauno futbolo beisbolo klubas.
+In 1993, the club was renamed to Kauno futbolo beisbolo klubas.
 The club had in its first years not such a great success and FBK Kaunas had to wait until 1999 before they could lift a trophy again.
-Club was shortly renamed to Žalgiris Kaunas after the 9th round of 1999 A Lyga, but only carried the name for the remaining of the season.
-From 1999 to 2008, Kaunas won 8 championships, 4 Lithuanian cups, 3 super cups and 1 Baltic league title, but in the autumn of 2008 Kaunas dominance was once and for all broken when FK Ekranas won the championship in front of FBK Kaunas.
-After finishing second in 2008 A Lyga championship the club's president announced that the club were being demoted from the A Lyga in favour of LFF I Lyga, the 2nd tier of Lithuanian football system, but as conflict with LFF intensified, FBK Kaunas was relegated to LFF II lyga (consisting of amateur teams).
+Club was shortly renamed to Žalgiris Kaunas after the ninth round of 1999 A Lyga, but only carried the name for the remaining of the season.
+From 1999 to 2008, Kaunas won eight championships, four Lithuanian Cups, three Super Cups and one Baltic league title.
+After finishing second in 2008 A Lyga, the club's president announced that the club was being demoted from A Lyga to I Lyga, the second tier of Lithuanian football system, but as conflict with the Lithuanian Football Federation (LFF) intensified, FBK Kaunas was relegated to II Lyga that consisted of amateur teams.

-FBK Kaunas won II lyga championship in their first year in that division.
-Despite relegation FBK Kaunas also participated in the new UEFA Europe League as a vice-champ of Lithuania but did not advance past FK Sevojno.
+FBK Kaunas won II Lyga championship in their first year in that division.
+Despite relegation FBK Kaunas also participated in the new UEFA Europa League as a vice champions of 2008 A Lyga, but did not advance past FK Sevojno.
 Despite drawing both games FBK Kaunas lost on away goals.
-FBK Kaunas won I Lyga in 2010 and was promoted to the 2011 A Lyga season.
-The 2011 season was a huge disappointment for Kaunas as they didn't manage to live up to the high expectations and eventually ended at a 10th place.
+FBK Kaunas won I Lyga in 2010 and was promoted to the 2011 A Lyga.
+The 2011 season was a huge disappointment for Kaunas as they did not manage to live up to the high expectations and eventually ended at 10th place.